grscheller/scheller-linux-archive/notes/swayNotes.md

 ## Key Bindings

 By default, the `Mod` key is the `Super` key (`Mod4`).
-It is the main key to communicate directly with the Sway WM.
+It is the canonical key to communicate directly with the Sway WM.

 ### Workspace Navigation Keybindings